tytydraco/yessleep/out/When_I_was_sixteen_homeless_kids_were_going_missing_in_my_town_I_was_one_of_them.md

 I've had sensory issues since I was a kid, and I could feel the entirety of my upper back had been split open.

 I could feel my own blood dripping down my skin, and something cruel and sharp forcing flaps of flesh apart.

 The thought of being cut open was enough to send me into fucking hysteria.
-I remember screaming until my throat was raw, until I  I passed out again.
-This time, a mercy.
+I remember screaming until my throat was raw, until I passed out again.

+This time, it was a mercy.

 The pain wouldn't leave, pulling me into agony, and then letting me go.